chemfiles/chemfiles/README.md

 Chemfiles is free and open source.
 Your [contributions](Contributing.md) are always welcome!

-If you have questions or suggestions, or need help, please open an [issue] or join us on our [Gitter] chat room.
+If you have questions or suggestions, or need help, please open an [issue].

 If you are using Chemfiles in a published scientific study, please cite us using the following DOI: https://doi.org/10.5281/zenodo.3653157.